ibm-cloud-docs/watson-assistant/web-chat-customize.md

     Subscribe to the [`pre:send`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#presend){: external} event if you want to intercept an incoming response from the assistant before it is shown to the customer.
 For example, you might want to add formatting, links, or other elements that are specific to the web chat.

+    **Tutorial:** For a tutorial showing how to use the `pre:receive` event to intercept and modify incoming messages, see [Tutorial: implementing custom option buttons in the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-custom-buttons).

 Rendering custom response types
 :   If your assistant sends specialized responses using a custom (`user_defined`) response type, you can implement a custom view to display these responses in the web chat window.
-For a tutorial that shows how to do this, see **?????**.

-Customizing the look of the web chat
+    **Tutorial:** For a tutorial showing how to render a custom response type as a replacement for the default options response, see [Tutorial: implementing custom option buttons in the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-custom-buttons).

+Implementing a contact center integration
-:   You can customize the style and appearance of the web chat beyond the options that are available from the **Style** tab in the web chat settings:
+:   You can use one of the web chat starter kits to integrate with a contact center (service desk) platform other than the ones available in as {{site.data.keyword.conversationshort}} integrations.
+For more information, see [Service desk starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).

-    - You can choose to use a different base Carbon Design theme.
-The supported base themes are color themes that are defined by [IBM Carbon Design](https://v10.carbondesignsystem.com/guidelines/color/usage/){: external}.

-    - You can also set individual variables within the theme to customize specific UI elements.
-For example, the text that is displayed in the chat window uses the fonts `IBMPlexSans, Arial, Helvetica, sans-serif`.
-If you want to use a different font, you can specify it by using the [`instance.updateCSSVariables()`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatecssvariables){: external} method.

- For a tutorial that shows how to choose and customize a theme, see [Carbon themes](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-carbon-themes){: external}.
+### Managing data
+{: #web-chat-customize-data}

 Managing user identity information
 :   You can control the user identity information the web chat sends to the assistant.
 For more information, see [Managing user identity information](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-userid).

-Customizing strings
-:   You can customize the strings that define the various labels and hardcoded phrases displayed by the web chat.
-For more information, see [Customizing strings](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-strings).

-Supporting global audiences
-:   You can change the language of the strings displayed by the web chat to match the language used by the assistant.
-For more information, see [Supporting global audiences](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-global).
+### Administration
+{: #web-chat-customize-admin}

 Securing the web chat
 :   You can secure the web chat to support user authentication and protect private data.
 For more information, see [Securing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-security).

 Controlling the web chat version
 :   You can control which version of the web chat your website uses, in order to avoid unexpected changes when a new version is released.
 For more information, see [Controlling the web chat version](/docs/watson-assistant?topic=watson-assistant-web-chat-customize-versions).

-Implementing a contact center integration
-:   You can use one of the web chat starter kits to integrate with a contact center (service desk) platform other than the ones available in as {{site.data.keyword.conversationshort}} integrations.
-For more information, see [Service desk starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).